adelevski/LeetCode/README.md

-# Python practice
+# LeetCode

-Repo for leetcode, hackerrank, etc.. challange problems that I have completed
+Repo for leetcode challange problems that I have completed